Commercial Oyster Industry

 Table 2 shows estimates of the 2011 economic contributions of the Mississippi crab industry from https://coastal.msstate.edu/oyster-economic-impact.

-Updated 2015 estimates of the economic contributions of the combined crab and oyster industries in Mississippi are shown below.
-Due to the confidentiality of the 2015 data, NOAA Fisheries estimates were combined for the two sectors.
+The 2015 estimates of the economic contributions of Mississippi's combined crab and oyster industries are shown below.
+Due to the confidentiality of the 2015 data, NOAA Fisheries estimates were combined for the two species.
 The combined sales contributions totaled $35 million and generated 831 full-time and part-time jobs.
-Pooled-income contributions were $14.8 million, and value-added created was $18.9 million.
+Pooled-income contributions were $14.8 million, and the value-added created was $18.9 million.

 Economic contributions of Mississippi oyster and crab industry by sector and type, 2015 | |||||